eternal-flame-AD/yumechi.jp/content/en/blog/the-monad-bakery.md

 - Mapping the result of a computation to another type: `fmap` or `<$>`
 - Apply the result of a computation to a function partially applied to the result of another computation: `<*>`
 - Binding the result of a computation to another computation: `>>=`

+Note that I'm not saying `do` notation is bad, it is a very useful tool for writing code that involve a lot of composing monadic values in a natural and readable way.
+However, for simple tasks like the above, it is better to use the unsugared version, which is more terse and simpler.
+Additionally, use `do` notation generously if you expect someone who is not familiar with Haskell to read your code.

 The commonly-used helper functions in the `Monad` typeclass are (some of them are only available in the `Control.Monad` module, not the prelude):